asyncapi/community/BOUNTY_PROGRAM.md

 ## Extension Of Bounty Issue's Timeline

-In case of the online absence of the AsyncAPI Maintainer in [Slack](https://asyncapi.slack.com) for a period of more than three consecutive working days, all remaining target dates of the Bounty Issue Timeline are increased by one calendar week per each three consecutive working days of the online absence of the AsyncAPI Maintainer plus one calendar week.
-'Plus one calendar week' period is required because after the AsyncAPI Maintainer has regained a confident online presence in [Slack](https://asyncapi.slack.com), the Bounty Program Participant would have to spend time getting back to the insides of the issue, and nearly unfamiliar at that time their own code.
+In case of the AsyncAPI Maintainer's delay in response in [GitHub](https://github.com) and/or [Slack](https://asyncapi.slack.com) for a period of more than three consecutive working days, all remaining target dates of the Bounty Issue's Timeline are increased by one calendar week per each of the three consecutive working days of the AsyncAPI Maintainer's response delay plus one calendar week.
+'Plus one calendar week' period is required because after the AsyncAPI Maintainer has regained online presence, the Bounty Program Participant would have to spend time getting back to the insides of the issue, and nearly unfamiliar at that time their own code.

 In case of unpredicted [force majeure](https://iccwbo.org/wp-content/uploads/sites/3/2020/03/icc-forcemajeure-hardship-clauses-march2020.pdf) and/or circumstances that could not be foreseen and/or that are beyond the control of both the Bounty Program Participant and the AsyncAPI Maintainer, the Bounty Issue Timeline can be increased by a fixed or indefinite amount of time, with a fair explanation in the Bounty Issue's or Pull Request's comments.